wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

 ---

-### onBattleStart(func)
+### onPlayersListUpdated(func)

-This event is triggered when a battle starts, after the timer countdown finishes before the battle.
+This event is triggered when information in the list of players changes.

 #### Input parameters
 - func - it’s a handler function for the event

 ---

-### onBattleShown(func)
+### onObserverdShipChanged(func)

-This event is triggered after the timer countdown finishes and when a battle arena shown.
+This event is triggered when the ship to which the camera is attached changes.

 #### Input parameters
 - func - it’s a handler function for the event

----

-### onBattleEnd(func)
-This event is triggered when a battle is ended.

-#### Input parameters
-- func - it’s a handler function for the event

----

-### onBattleQuit(func)
-This event is triggered when exiting a battle and/or exiting the game.

-#### Input parameters
-- func - it’s a handler function for the event, when handling an event, the function gets one argument - true

 ---